influxdata/telegraf/plugins/inputs/sqlserver/README.md

 Version 2 queries have the following tags:
 - `sql_instance`: Physical host and instance name (hostname:instance)
-- database_name:  For Azure SQLDB, database_name denotes the name of the Azure SQL Database as server name is a logical construct.
+- `database_name`:  For Azure SQLDB, database_name denotes the name of the Azure SQL Database as server name is a logical construct.

 [cardinality]: /docs/FAQ.md#user-content-q-how-can-i-manage-series-cardinality